Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 Forgesync automatically synchronizes all your Forgejo repositories to GitHub or any Forgejo instance (e.g. Codeberg).

-While Forgejo supports periodic Git mirroring out of the box, setting these mirrors up can be a lot of manual work.
+While Forgejo supports periodic Git mirroring out of the box, it doesn't support syncing repository metadata, and setting these mirrors up manually can be a lot of work.
 Forgesync resolves this by:

 • Automatically creating target repositories